zrrrzzt/gun-next-example/README.md

 ## Export

-To export the app to static
+To export the app to a static server

 ```bash
 $ npm run export